Miela Sowah: Professional career

 On 19 August 2024, Sowah re-signed with the Perth Lynx for the 2024–25 WNBL season.
 Having played point guard during the 2023–24 season, she entered the 2024–25 season with a focus on being a shooting guard again.
 On 5 December, she scored a game-high 25 points in a 72–66 loss to the Bendigo Spirit.
 It was her third successive game with at least 20 points.
 On 12 December, she scored a game-high 24 points in an 87–63 win over the Canberra Capitals.
 With three games still remaining in the regular season, she had set a new personal record for the most points in a WNBL campaign.
 She was named to the All-WNBL Second Team after averaging 15 points per game and helping the Lynx achieve a 16–5 record.

 Sowah joined the Brisbane Capitals of the NBL1 North for the 2025 season.
 On 31 May 2025, she scored 49 points in the Capitals' 91–84 loss to the Southern Districts Spartans.
 In four games for the Capitals, she averaged 37.0 points, 6.5 rebounds, 4.25 assists and 3.0 steals per game.

 On 14 June 2025, Sowah signed a two-year contract with the Townsville Fire, returning to the franchise for a second stint.
-On 4 November 2025, she scored a WNBL career-high 26 points in a 79-70 win over the Perth Lynx.
+On 4 November 2025, she scored a WNBL career-high 26 points in a 79–70 win over the Perth Lynx.
+She was named to the All-WNBL Second Team for the second straight year.
+In game one of the grand final series against the Lynx, Sowah scored 20 points in an 88–79 win.
+In game two, she scored 18 points in a 108–105 overtime victory over the Lynx, claiming her second WNBL championship.

+WNBA

+Golden State Valkyries (2026–present)

+Sowah joined the Golden State Valkyries for training camp ahead of the 2026 WNBA season, but was waived prior to the start of the regular season.
+On 6 May 2026, the Valkyries signed Sowah to one of the team's two Player Development roster spots.